 Talk to your advisor if want to declare a major or visit the department of a new major you want to change to.
 Advisors will be able to discuss the options with you.
 It is strongly recommended that students choose both their majors and any minors no later than the beginning of their junior year.
 Some majors have specific admissions requirements or limits.
 In some cases, changing your major may require additional semesters of study and change your original expected date of graduation depending on when the major is chosen.
 This may also impact your financial aid and scholarships so please plan accordingly.

 Talk to your advisor if you are interested in a minor.
 You can also find contact information about minors in the Undergraduate Catalog.
 Visit the current catalog at www.udmercy.edu/catalog and chose a minor listed for more information about the minor and the contact person for that minor.

 If you are applying for admission, you need to send your official transcripts to the Office of Admissions.
-If you are already a current student at UDM you should have your official transcripts sent to your college/school Dean’s Office at:
+If you are already a current student at UDM you should have your official transcripts sent to the Transfer Team in the Office of the Registrar at:

 University of Detroit Mercy

 Office of the Registrar-Transfer Team